Bedour47/myreads-app/README.md

 ## Overview

 MyReads is a book tracking app built with `React JS` that allows the user to categorize the books in three shelves [Currently Reading, Want To Read, Read], where the user can change the category and shift the book to another shelf or even remove it from all shelves.
 Also,  the user can search for a book and add it to any of their shelves.
+Click [here](https://bedour47.github.io/myreads-app/#/myreads/) to view the app!

 ## Installation

-To run the project on your local machine:
+If you like to run the project on your local machine:

 * Download or Clone this repository
 * install all project dependencies with `npm install`